 The UK government recently relaxed its laws on prescribed cannabis medicines; whilst Canada (where one can now get weed delivered to their home) and Uruguay have fully legalised recreational use—countries like Spain and the Netherlands have all but decriminalised the substance, and its sale is tolerated at licensed establishments.
 Gold fever is raging.

-The U.S. may have seen an explosion of related products hitting the market—we’ve got ‘the Hermès of marijuana’, Beboe; Snoop Dogg packaging up bud like an artisanal tea; and hi-tech ‘vaporizers‘ allowing those new to cannabis to consume it with discretion and without the harmful effects of traditional burning menthods—altough stricter regulations around the world means the rush for these particular products might have to wait.
+The U.S. may have seen an explosion of related products hitting the market—we’ve got ‘the Hermès of marijuana’, Beboe; Snoop Dogg packaging up bud like an artisanal tea; and hi-tech ‘vaporizers‘ allowing those new to cannabis to consume it with discretion and without the harmful effects of traditional burning methods—although stricter regulations around the world means the rush for these particular products might have to wait.
+Medicinal marijuana is legal in most states, so, if you want to get a medical cannabis card in West Virginia, for example, you can do so quickly and easily online from the comfort of your home.
 But that doesn’t mean all that comes from the plant need be overlooked.
 From pet shampoos to gourmet marshmallows, one cannabinoid (the naturally occurring compounds found in the Cannabis sativa plant) is in rapid ascendency.
 With this corner of the cannabis industry slated as being worth $1-2 billion dollars already, the CBD rush is real.

 But what the hell is it?